-Tonight it was the second episode of Jamie Oliver’s 5 Ingredients, Quick & Easy Food, TV programme and I watched it as there seemed little else on the telly to choose from!
+Tonight it was Seared Sesame Tuna, Messy Meatball Buns with Pesto, Chocolate Rye Cookies and Hearty Chicken Pot Pie on the second episode of Jamie Oliver’s 5 Ingredients, Quick & Easy Food, TV programme and I watched it as there seemed little else on the telly to choose from!
 The series is based around recipes using just 5 ingredients (plus of course a few extra splashes of things dragged out from a store cupboard stocked with things you’ve probably never bought before!).

 I’ll be up front, in the main Jamie Oliver’s food and cooking isn’t for me.
 I don’t have a hob or oven to start with, or a food processor – and he does seem to use these items quite a bit 🙂 But I do like to watch food I’d consider eating.

-So, even though I don’t eat the food Jamie Oliver cooks, I’ll people make food when there are few other choices.
+So, even though I don’t eat the food Jamie Oliver cooks, I’ll happily watch people make food on the TV regardless!

 So, what’s on Jamie Oliver’s Recipes with Five Ingredients tonight?